Updated March 31, 2026

 - Kansas businesses with 1 or more employees must carry workers' compensation, although sole proprietors, partners, members of LLCs, and agricultural workers are exempt from that rule.

-- Kansas requires businesses to maintain proof of general liability coverage for most commercial leases, so landlords should be ready to show current coverage when leasing or renewing space.
+- Most commercial leases in Kansas require proof of general liability coverage, so landlords should be ready to show current coverage when leasing or renewing space.

 - Kansas commercial auto minimum liability limits are $25,000/$50,000/$25,000, which can matter if a rental operation also uses insured vehicles for property-related tasks.